-The North Carolina Coastal Federation seeks to involve the community in collecting marine debris to protect our local wildlife and salt marshes.
-This helps protect local wildlife, salt marshes and marine life.
-Our cleanups would not be possible without the help of our wonderful volunteers.
-Every year, we host community organizations, school groups and college groups from around the country to come help keep the North Carolina coast safe and beautiful.
+The Coastal Federation works with local volunteers to collect and remove marine debris throughout the coast.
+This helps protect local wildlife, salt marshes, and marine life.
+Every year, we host community organizations, volunteers, and school and college groups from around the country to come help keep the North Carolina coast safe and beautiful.

-Along our coast, litter is dangerous to wildlife that mistake litter for food or become entangled in trash items.
+Along our coast, litter is dangerous to wildlife that mistakes it for food or becomes entangled in trash items.
 It is also a hazard to humans and hurts our economy.

-- is dangerous to wildlife that mistake litter for food
+- is dangerous to wildlife that mistake it for food

-- can be lethal when wildlife become entangled
+- can be lethal when wildlife becomes entangled

 - is a safety hazard to humans (broken glass, anyone?)